-GH329 Fathers and Daughters in Western Literary Traditions (fulfills requirements in English, WGS and RLST)
+LIT329 Fathers and Daughters in Western Literary Traditions

-Educated entirely in India, lived and taught there for many years.
-Married, with one son.
-Divides her time between Missoula, Montana, and Gurgaon, India.
+Educated entirely in India, Prof Vanita lived and taught there for many years.
+She is married, with one son.
+Her first novel, Memory of Light, appeared in 2020 from Penguin.
+She divides her time between Missoula, Montana, and Gurgaon, India.

 Ph.D.
 Delhi University, India